 The Pulse

 May it reflect a tendency from US states?

-Besides not being a huge change for Indiana divers, the approval of this bill may reflect a tendency seen in other North American states.
+Besides not being a huge change for Indiana drivers, the approval of this bill may reflect a tendency seen in other North American states.
 Recently, other parts of the country decided to promote changes to their traffic laws, including the speed limit on the roads.
 Despite most of the US states increasing the speed limits, one specific state decided to lower the speed limit to 50 mph.
 After an extended discussion, the House Representatives are about to introduce a new legislative bill to make the changes happen.

+The Pulse